Nanobot234/EsteeCateringApp/README.md

 # EsteeCateringApp
-A cross platform catering app fro events
+A cross platform app that enables users to order for catering events.
+Powered by React Native and Firebase